(Events)

 Tampa, Florida

-For the 2024 meeting of the American Anthropological Association, I will be participating in two roundtables: one on the pedagogical challenges of teaching about the environment, titled “Teaching, Supporting, and Empowering Undergraduate Students While Confronting the Climate Crisis and All the Other Crises,” and another on the article I wrote for Teaching and Learning Anthropology’s special issue on “Teaching the City.”
+For the 2024 meeting of the American Anthropological Association, I participated in two roundtables: one on the pedagogical challenges of teaching about the environment, titled “Teaching, Supporting, and Empowering Undergraduate Students While Confronting the Climate Crisis and All the Other Crises,” and another on the article I wrote for Teaching and Learning Anthropology’s special issue on “Teaching the City.”

 21-23 NOVEMBER